Skip to main content

 Community Advocates Public Policy Institute

-Now serving as Prevention Manager, Hannah joined the Public Policy Institute as Coordinator of the Southeast Region of the Alliance for Wisconsin Youth after assisting job-seekers with obtaining job skills and employment through Community Advocates’ FSET program.
+Now serving as Training and Technical Assistance Manager, Hannah has also held positions at the Public Policy Institute as Prevention Manager and as Coordinator of the Southeast Region of the Alliance for Wisconsin Youth after assisting job-seekers with obtaining job skills and employment through Community Advocates’ FSET program.
 She earned her bachelor’s in Criminal Justice from University of Wisconsin-Milwaukee and completed an internship with the Milwaukee County District Attorney’s Office as a Victim/Witness Advocate.

 • Training Coordinator